bbhart/cardano-stakepool-tf-azure-containers/docs/index.md

 Linux containers, our goal is to minimize the amount of manual work involved in setting up a pool.

 I am not a Terraform, Azure, container, or Cardano expert, so what you are reading is my learning process. **There are no warranties.** I may be doing things that are bad practice, expensive, overly complicated, or insecure (though I'm hyper-focused on avoiding this last point).

 The subtasks are:

 1. [Laptop setup](10-laptop-setup.md).
 Set up tools on my laptop.
-1. **Azure bootstrap.** Create *just* enough Azure infrastructure to bootstrap Terraform.
+1. [Azure setup](20-azure-setup.md).
+Create *just* enough Azure infrastructure to bootstrap Terraform.
 1. **Terraform working from laptop.** Make sure I can use Terraform to configure Azure.
 1. **Write Terraform file(s) for one node.** Get generic Cardano container running from official image.
 1. **Create config files.** Create and push config files for one customized Cardano container.